One of the differences between SMART Recovery and most other approaches to mutual aid is the need for the meeting Facilitators to be trained.

 - Working or volunteering for an organisation that is a member of our Partnership Scheme.

-If you would like to do the training and think you meet the eligibility criteria below - please complete this form.
+If you wish to be enrolled on the training and you meet the eligibility criteria you will need to: –

 The training site is only available if you are registered and logged in via the community.
-When you are logged in, the training is available from the 'Learn' menu.
+When you are logged in, the training is available from the ‘Training’ menu.

 The course is in two parts and uses a variety of learning materials.
 This includes over 15 videos (mostly 5 to 15 minutes long), reading material, exercises and a quiz after each section to reinforce the learning.
-Most of the learning can be structured to the learners own time-table, though there may also be a few Chat based seminars, the times of these are to be confirmed.
+Most of the learning can be structured to the learner’s own timetable.